Skip to content

-Glossary: Values & Competence Management, Diagnostics & Workplace Learning
+Glossary: Values and Competence Management, Diagnostics & Workplace Learning

-Comprehensive glossary with 87 terms from the areas of values and competence management, skills diagnostics, skills management and workplace learning.
+Comprehensive specialist glossary with 88 terms from the fields of values and competence management, skills diagnostics, Skills Management and Workplace Learning.
 Curated from the scientific glossary by Prof. Dr. Werner Sauter.

 3